Table of Contents

 As a child, I believed this story and many others like it.
 All the adults I came in contact with seemed to think it was true and that believing it was essential to my salvation.
 I didn't really understand what "my salvation" was but even as a child I knew it was better than "the eternal torments of hellfire."

 I grew up and studied these and many other philosophical and religious matters in a context where I was not required to believe in order to avoid being ostracized.
-I eventually even taught courses in world religions, where one should learn that stories of supernatural feats like rising from the dead are rather mundane.
-I now consider these stories to be preposterous propaganda.
+I eventually even taught courses in world religions, where one should learn that stories of supernatural feats like rising from the dead are rather mundane.1 I now consider these stories to be preposterous propaganda.
 Gods and holy men who die and rise after being crucified or drowning in a river or whatever are fabrications.
 That people make up such stories is easy to understand and forgive.
 That people believe them and take them as literal truths is harder to forgive.
+That parents indoctrinate their children with such stories and punish their children with threats of damnation and isolation if they question their parents' beliefs is unforgivable.

 I find it cowardly to overlook the resurrection in your otherwise complete outline of skepticism on everything else skeptical, But without it, you've completely wasted your time.
 Which is a shame because to you, after you're dead, you believe you have none.